selkies-project/selkies-gstreamer/docs/design.md

 A dedicated TURN server for actual traffic relaying can be flexibly configured within any location at or between the server and the client.

 Second, Selkies-GStreamer can utilize H.264 hardware acceleration of GPUs, as well as falling back to software acceleration with the H.264, H.265, VP8, VP9, and AV1 codecs.
 Audio streaming from the server is supported using the Opus codec.
-Check the [Components](component.md) section for current codec and interface support.
+Check the [GStreamer Components](component.md#gstreamer-components) section for current codec and interface support.

 WebRTC ensures minimum latency from the server to the HTML5 web client interface.
 Any other video encoder, video converter, screen capturing interface, or protocol may be contributed from the community easily.
 NVIDIA GPUs are currently fully supported with NVENC, and Intel and AMD GPUs supported with VA-API, with progress on supporting other GPU hardware.